Cheryl (singer): Relationships

-Cheryl began dating England and Chelsea footballer Ashley Cole in September 2004, announcing their engagement after he proposed in Dubai in June 2005.
-The couple were married at a ceremony at Barnet, north west London on 15 July 2006.
-They signed an exclusive deal with OK!, reportedly worth £1 million, regarding the rights of the photographs.
-On 23 February 2010, Cheryl announced she was separating from Cole, and on 26 May, she filed for divorce at London's High Court citing "unreasonable behaviour" from her estranged husband.
+Cheryl began dating England and then-Arsenal footballer Ashley Cole in September 2004, announcing their engagement after he proposed in Dubai in June 2005.
+The couple were married at a ceremony in Chipping Barnet, Hertfordshire, England, on 15 July 2006.
+They signed an exclusive deal with OK!, reportedly worth £1 million, regarding the rights to the photographs.
+On 23 February 2010, Cheryl announced she was separating from Cole, and on 26 May, she filed for divorce at the High Court of Justice citing "unreasonable behaviour" from her estranged husband.
 The divorce papers state that Cole admitted being unfaithful to Cheryl with a number of other women.
 She was granted a decree nisi on 3 September.
 She continued to use her married name, but later began using the mononym Cheryl for her music releases.

 On 7 July 2014, Cheryl married French restaurateur Jean-Bernard Fernandez-Versini after a three-month courtship.
-Following their separation, Cheryl began dating singer Liam Payne in early 2016, before being granted a decree nisi from Fernandez-Versini on 20 October 2016; the divorce was later finalised.
+Following their separation, Cheryl began dating singer Liam Payne, whom she had previously judged as a contestant on The X Factor.
+She was later granted a decree nisi from Fernandez-Versini on 20 October 2016, and the divorce was subsequently finalised.
 On 22 March 2017, she gave birth to her son with Payne.
 Cheryl and Payne announced they had ended their relationship in July 2018.

-Family genealogy

-In December 2016, Cheryl appeared on the BBC One genealogy series Who Do You Think You Are?, during which she researched her maternal family.
-Research shows that her paternal line is from Tyneside and that there were a number of coal miners amongst Cheryl's forebears.
-When tracing further back, in one of the branches of her paternal line, researchers find that her ancestry includes several mariners.
-The investigation into Cheryl's maternal line shows that her grandmother, Olga Ridley, was one of twin girls born to Edith Annie Burton, the housekeeper for a widower named Joseph Ridley who already had a number of children from his marriage.
-Joseph Ridley had fought in World War I in the Durham Light Infantry as a Pioneer in France and, from an examination of the census, before the war he had been a grocery warehouseman.
+In May 2025, Cheryl was named co-administrator of Payne's estate, following his intestate death in October of the previous year.